 Unless you want to deal with tax authorities holding your overpayment all year long, make sure to file your W-9 form with Airbnb.
 Once this form is filed, Airbnb can then give you immediate access to the maximum amount of rental income you are permitted to receive according to your tax status.

-The first condition is that you do not rent your property out for more than 14 days in a year and the second rule is that you must use your property personally for at least 14 days of the year (or 10% of the total number of days that you rent out the property to guests).
+The first condition is that you do not rent your property out for more than 14 days in a year and the second one is that you must use your property personally for at least 14 days of the year (or 10% of the total number of days that you rent out the property to guests).
 Even if you only rent out a single room of your home, the 14-day rule can still be applied in the same manner as if you had rented out your entire home.

 The IRS allows you to deduct business expenses related to your Airbnb business.
 Business expenses are a very important source of deductions for your Airbnb taxes that could save you a lot of money.